Kirankkt/Cancer_Researcher_AI/README.md

 ## History of the Cancer Chatbot

-The Cancer Chatbot project was initiated by Akshay PR and Kiran KKT in (2024) with the mentorship and help of Data Science Academy, which is a part of the parent company Curevlogics.pvt.ltd [Link](https://www.curvelogics.com/). the primary goal of this project is to provide an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
+The Cancer Chatbot project was initiated by Akshay PR and Kiran KKT in (2024) with the mentorship and help of Data Science Academy, which is a part of the parent company [Curevlogics.pvt.ltd](https://www.curvelogics.com/). the primary goal of this project is to provide an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
 The project was born out of a desire to create a user-friendly tool for cancer research.

 ### Key Milestones:
 - **[09 2024]**: Initial concept and prototype developed.